 "Extraordinarily quick at responding to questions and a particularly effective cross examiner." - Chambers UK 2010

 "Esteemed for his advocacy skills.
 Marvellously quick-witted and incisive in his approach, he conducts lethal cross-examinations that draw upon exhaustive research.
-Particularly renowed in the employment-related tax field." - Chambers UK 2009
+Particularly renowned in the employment-related tax field." - Chambers UK 2009

 He has much experience at all levels in substantial high-value litigation, often factually as well as legally complex requiring expert evidence and mastery of technical detail.
 He previously held the Attorney-General's appointment as Junior Counsel to the Inland Revenue (Common Law); since taking silk in 2001 he represents taxpayers and the Crown.

 Particular expertise in employment related taxation, but tax work has involved statutory appeals and judicial review concerning, among other things, capital allowances, industrial buildings, Enterprise Zones, employment remuneration, employee benefit trusts, NIC schemes, PRT and oil industry technology, investigation powers, forged documents, domicile, avoidance, company residence, transfer pricing, transfer of assets abroad and offshore settlements, shadow directors, journalism, horse-racing, waste disposal, retail developments, accountancy principles, exempt approved pension schemes, pensions busting, FURBS, legal professional privilege, the Iranian Revolution, crematoria and massive commercial fraud.